 Time sheets and Payment

 All time sheets must be submitted electronically through the Portal in UltiPro every other Friday by noon according to the payroll schedule.
 Direct deposit of your payroll check is available by completing and submitting theto the Business Office.
 If direct deposit is not initiated, payroll checks are automatically mailed home to your permanent address.
 We recognize that a deadline date might be missed once in awhile.
 However, if we do not receive a time sheet after a month has lapsed, we will assume that you are not working and funds awarded may be reassigned.
 It is against regulation to hold time sheets for payment beyond the immediate payroll date.
 Once an award has been cancelled, it cannot be reinstated to honor late time sheets.

 Pay rates may be changed in the event that the minimum wage is adjusted.
-Alist is available from the Financial Aid Office with current hourly rates.
+Alist is available from the Financial Aid Office with the current hourly rate.